 Whether you’re a new manager or you’ve been one for a while, "When They Win, You Win” will leave you with a fresh take on what it means to be a people leader.

 With a nearly 30-year career in operational management, the author shares his key principles and techniques for cultivating a happy and productive team.
 He developed his approach at organizations like Google and Twitter and has honed in on three key elements of employee engagement: direction-setting, frequent coaching, and ongoing, long-term career goal management.
 Each of these elements are brought to light with real-life examples and actionable tips that you can take to your team right away.

 The rest of our list includes a few HR books for beginners and books on HR strategy, plus more of our pros’ picks for the best books for HR leaders.
 Download the full list below.

-Free HR Book List: 15 Titles to Read in 2023Download now
+Get the list: 15 HR Books to Read in 2023Download now

 You may also like